inlets/inlets.dev/blog/_posts/2020-12-07-inlets-on-bare-metal-equinix-metal.md

   --project-id $(cat ~/EM_PROJECT_ID.txt)
 ```

-In a few moments you'll find Equinix Metal's cheapest host provisioned in your account with a public IP.
+In a few moments you'll find a *t1.small.x86` provisioned in your account which costs $0.07 / hour.
+That is Equinix Metal's cheapest host, at the end of the tutorial I'll show you how you can use the inlets PRO chart to setup multiple tunnels on the same host for efficiency and cost savings.

 ```bash
 inlets OSS (2.7.4) exit-server summary: